mjcasy/infohet/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-Differential Gene Expression based on HetMacro.
-HetMacro is the information explained by a labelling of cells.
-When only two unique labels are supplied, HetMacro is analogous to DGE tests.
+Differential Expression.
+Identification of genes with substantial information explainable by one cluster vs remaining (HetMacro).
 Most genes will have a non-zero amount of HetMacro due to technical effects.
 Either an arbitrary threshold (e.g. 0.05 bits) should be used or the labelling can be permuted and the mean HetMacro from a set of permutations used.

 ``` r
 DEGroup <- factor(ifelse(Identity == 17, "1", "2"))